egonzale/pebbles/README.rst

 Pebbles
 ****************

-**Pebbles** (formerly Pouta Blueprints) is a frontend to manage cloud resources and lightweight user accounts.
-Currently supported resource types
+**Pebbles** (formerly Pouta Blueprints) is a tool to provision and manage resources in the cloud.
-are:
+Currently supported resource types are:

 - `OpenStack driver`_,
   which can be used to launch instances on OpenStack cloud.